broccolijs/broccolijs.github.io/src/docs/about.md

 **Source nodes**:

-* Map to a “source” directory
+* Map to a "source" directory
 * Can be watched/unwatched
 * Can trigger a rebuild